 Hourly Workers Have Higher Expectations

 Today’s hourly workers expect 24/7, mobile-friendly access to view and adjust their schedules.
 They also expect the ability to manage work with life.
-Shiftboard’s 2019 hourly worker survey shows a whopping 87 percent ranked having control over their work schedule as “extremely important” to job satisfaction, and 55 percent said they’d likely leave their job if they lacked control.
+Shiftboard’s 2023 hourly worker survey shows a whopping 81 percent always prefer having mobile access to their work schedules, and 76% highly value the ability to trade shifts once they are assigned.

 Organizations that still rely on outdated tools, spreadsheets, or out-of-the-box scheduling software leave the door open for competitors to out-recruit and out-hire the best talent available.